Re-post from Buffalo Business First

 That intersection of grassroots entrepreneurship and civic attention from 2013 has built a pipeline of local entrepreneurs, from recent college grads to frustrated banking bureaucrats to experienced subject matter experts.

 In the meantime, glitzy coastal entrepreneurship hubs are now painfully expensive, especially for real estate and talent.
 In the meantime, more local pots of money exist to support the development of innovative ideas in Buffalo.

 “Capital has begun to get out of its bank vault slumber, stretch its limbs and say, ‘I’m ready to have some risk tolerance.’
 You’re getting people who would have only been talking about real estate five years ago,” Greco said.
 “And they’re saying, ‘Maybe I’ll make a couple startup bets.’”

 This small but growing engine of activity has been supported by community-building programs, most notably the state-funded 43North business competition and incubator, which have served as forceful marketing agents.

-43North was conceived in the Western New York Regional Economic Development Council and became part of Gov. Andrew Cuomo’s Buffalo Billion program, debuting its first competition in 2014.
+43North was conceived in the Western New York Regional Economic Development Council and became part of New York State’s Buffalo Billion program, debuting its first competition in 2014.